SINGROUP/pycp2k/README.md

 2. Section names 'X' that start with a numeric value have been renamed to 'NUMX'.
 This is because python doesn't support variable names which start with numbers
 3. Sections and keywords which include the plus sign '+' have been renamed so that it is replaced with 'PLUS'.
 This is because python doesn't allow the plus sign within variable names.
 4. Sections and keywords which include the minus/hyphen sign '-' have been renamed so that it is replaced wih '_'.
 This is because python doesn't allow the minus/hyphen sign within variable names.
-5. By default there is one accessable object for each item (section, keyword, etc.), repeatable or not.
-If you want to add more than one of the repeatable items, you must use the 'add[SECTION NAME]' function.
-For sections this function returns a reference to the newly created section object which you should store into a new variable for later access.
+5. All the repeatable items X have to be added with a function 'addX'.
+For sections this function returns a reference to the newly created object which you should store into a new variable for later access.
 6. If you use aliases, use the same alias always within one script!
 Alias values are not linked because of string immutability.
-7. The variable names for keywords, default keywords and section parameters start with '_'.
+7. The variable names for keywords start with '_'.
 This is in order to avoid clashing with subsection names (a section may have a keyword and a subsection with the same name).